saiqulhaq/complexity-extension-downloader/README.md

 # Complexity Extension Downloader

-A utility script that automatically downloads and extracts the latest version of the [Complexity Chrome extension](https://github.com/pnd280/complexity) for Perplexity AI.
+A utility script that seamlessly downloads and extracts the latest version of the Complexity Chrome extension for Perplexity AI.
-The script automates the process of downloading and extracting the Complexity extension, saving you time and effort.
-Complexity team do a hard work to keep the extension up to date, and this script helps you to get the latest version easily, instead of waiting for the latest release to be available on the Chrome Web Store.
+While the Complexity team diligently works to enhance and update their extension, there's often a delay before these updates reach the Chrome Web Store.
+This script bridges that gap, giving you immediate access to the most recent version directly from the official GitHub repository—saving you time and eliminating the wait for Chrome Web Store updates.
+Perfect for developers, power users, and anyone who wants to stay at the cutting edge of Perplexity's extension capabilities.

 ## Features